SuperNova76/TopCPToolKit/docs/settings/muons.md

 `qualitySelectionOutput`
 :   whether to retain only muons satisfying the quality requirements (bad muon veto).
 The default is `True`.

+`closeByCorrection`
+:   whether to use close-by-corrected isolation working points.
+The default is `False`.

 `systematicBreakdown`
 :   enables the full breakdown of efficiency SF systematics (1 NP per uncertainty source, instead of 1 NP in total).
 The default is `False`.